BioTrain Summer Positions

 • Experience: Enthusiasm and curiosity.
 Experience with the command line (Linux) and/or basic lab skills would help, but they are not required.

-Bioinformatic Analysis Intern
+Bioinformatics Analysis Intern

-iXpress Genetics – Associate Company
+iXpress Genetics – HudsonAlpha Associate Company

 Mentor: Joseph Ng, PhD